StainlessStasis/CobblemonSpawnAlerts/README.md

 **Note:** This can also be done by modifying the `fullSpawnMessage` template if you want it to apply to all Pokemon.
 ![Custom spawn message](https://cdn.modrinth.com/data/cached_images/71ff33f8e14b2520cc97c897754ce8579037d4b5.png)

-## Limitations<br>
-If a server does not have this mod installed, then some things (e.g. IVs, Nature) will not display correctly.

 ## More to come!
 I just started making this mod, so it is quite obviously lacking many features.
 In no particular order, I plan to add:
 * Serverside global alerts